etsangsplk/hashgraph-ledger/README.md

 There are several ways to become a shareholder.
 Visit http://stefan.co.jp for more information.

+#### Allot shares

+After you have registered your public key with your government, you can simply run `node allot.js` to issue shares.
+The easiest way to do this is to amend the articles of incorporation to include the public key.

 ## QuantumLedger

 The QuantumLedger is an experimental blockchain written completely in javascript.
 Contracts in QuantumLedger are just javascript promises that live inside a virtual machine and may or may not resolve at any time.
 The contracts have access to transaction arguments and the parts of the ledger that are controlled by or have explicitly been granted access to the contract's owner.
 An owner is defined by a public key.